Winter Reasons to Visit Cambridge

 Festivals and Food Events in Boston and Cambridge happen year round.
 Winter is no exception!
 Here’s a winter calendar for you to peruse, and below is a list of our favorites.
 Click on the link of each event for more information.

 Boston Celtic Music Festival – January 17-20, 2019

 Chinese New Year Parade – January 28

-Extreme Beer Fest – The 16th annual Extreme Beer Fest will be February 1 & 2, 2019 at the Seaport World Trade Center in Boston, Mass.
+Extreme Beer Fest – The 16th annual Extreme Beer Fest is held annually at the Seaport World Trade Center in Boston, Mass.
 Featuring 120+ brewers and 400+ beers, across two days and three sessions.